 What does GLA do?

 Different divisions and interest groups also have a variety of events throughout the year -- both in person and virtually.
-The New Members Round Table sponsors events through local groups in the Atlanta area, called Atlanta Emerging Librarians, and a new GLA group based in Savannah.
+The New Members Round Table sponsors events through local groups in the Atlanta area, called Atlanta Emerging Librarians, and the Savannah-based Coastal Georgia Library Collaborative.

 How do I get involved?